GSA/digitalgov.gov/content/posts/2014-03-24-why-go-responsive-heres-what-feds-are-saying.md

 </p>

 <p dir="ltr">
-  Responsive Web design is a solution <a title="Responsive Design Overview, Resources and Tools" href="https://www.WHATEVER/2013/06/11/responsive-design/">for designing a website to fit any device&#8217;s screen size</a>.
+  Responsive Web design is a solution <a title="Responsive Design Overview, Resources and Tools" href="{{< relref "2013-06-11-responsive-design.md" >}}">for designing a website to fit any device&#8217;s screen size</a>.
 Before the how, agencies need to know the why—what are the reasons agencies should implement this mobile technology instead of, say, a native app?
 Here’s what we were told:
 </p>

   * <p dir="ltr">